Portrait

 Joined Carpenter Technology’s board in 2017

-In addition to Carpenter Technology, Ms. Ligocki currently serves as an Independent Director on the public boards of Lear Corporation (Fortune 200 auto supplier) and PPG Industries (Fortune 500 coatings company), one private company board at Aperia Technologies, a tech start-up for tire management, and two advisory boards focused on tackling the world’s climate challenges through innovation: Lime Rock New Energy and Assembly Ventures.
-Ms. Ligocki just moved to Director Emeritus status on the Indiana University Foundation Board in June 2024.
+In addition to Carpenter Technology, Ms. Ligocki currently serves as an Independent Director on the public boards of Lear Corporation (Fortune 200 auto supplier) and PPG Industries (Fortune 500 coatings company), two private boards (Aperia Technologies, a tech start-up for tire management, and Axel Johnson International, a Swedish family conglomerate), and two advisory boards focused on tackling the world’s climate challenges through innovation (Lime Rock New Energy and Assembly Ventures).
+Ms. Ligocki moved to Director Emeritus status on the Indiana University Foundation Board in June 2024, but continues to be involved with the university on a number of committees.

 Ms. Ligocki earned a BA degree with highest distinction from Indiana University Kokomo and holds an MBA from the Wharton School at the University of Pennsylvania where she was a GM fellow.
 She also has been awarded honorary doctorate degrees from Indiana University Kokomo, Central Michigan University, and Oakland University.